 Apply for the NGO Leadership Workshop

-We are excited to announce that we are offering a unique capacity-building opportunity for NGOs in Slovakia, Czech Republic, Hungary, Poland, Northern Macedonia and Moldova.
+We are excited to announce that we are offering a unique capacity-building opportunity for NGOs in Albania, Bosnia and Herzegovina, Czechia, Hungary, Kosovo, Moldova, North Macedonia, Poland, Serbia, and Slovakia.
 In cooperation with the Weiser Centre for Europe and Eurasia at the University of Michigan, and the William Davidson Institute (WDI) at the University of Michigan, we are offering a one-week in-person NGO Leadership Workshop for civil society activists and leaders of NGOs, project

 By attending this workshop, you will: